neurobiol/proposal/README.md

 - $s\neq s'$ means the two state labels are different.
 - Off-diagonal entries compare different states.

 This control keeps the fitted transition probabilities but removes quantum overlap.
 It must recover the classical predictive memory.
+This is an implementation check implied by the mathematical construction, not an independent biological hypothesis.

 ### 8.2 Matched-memory approximation comparison